Scaling Behavior of Public Procurement Activity: Results and Discussion

-We start by comparing the estimated scaling coefficients from municipal procurement activity with those estimated from a wide set of socio-economic indicators.
-The coefficients have been estimated independently for each year between 2011 and 2018.
+We start by comparing the estimated scaling coefficients from municipal procurement activities with those estimated from an extensive set of socio-economic indicators ( Figure~\ref{Figure2}a).
+The coefficients were estimated independently for each year between 2011 and 2018.
 Figure~\ref{Figure2}a shows the average coefficient (Y-Axis) per indicator (X-Axis) with error bars representing the standard deviation.